cuongnguyenCNN/cuongnguyenCNN/02-tools/AI wrapper/noteflowai.md

 - User can create new folder and edit folder name as they want.
 - Design database and reused component
 - Following all coding standard like : KISS, DRY, SOLID, REFACTORY, REUSED
+- User can edit , delete folder and add new folder

 Mình vừa nhìn kỹ UI bạn gửi, thì NoteFlow AI của bạn đã có các ý chính mạnh rồi: